scipy-lectures/scientific-python-lectures/intro/pandas/0_1_to_loc_or_iloc.md

    page](0_5_filtering_data_with_pandas)).

-We can use `.loc` and `.iloc` on Data Frames, remembering that this indexing acts like indexing two-dimensional Numpy arrays; when selecting columns, we first need to specify a selection for rows.
+We can use `.loc` and `.iloc` on Data Frames, remembering that this indexing acts like indexing two-dimensional NumPy arrays; when selecting columns, we first need to specify a selection for rows.